Redesigned and Rebranded a Mobile Party Game to 3x Engagement

 I took this solid-color aesthetic and redesigned the landing page and mobile app with it.

-UX and UI redesign
+UX and UI Redesign

-1. Starting a new game
+1. Starting a New Game

 The new UX offloads the game set-up to one person.
 Since there's usually one eager player to introduce the game to friends, this UX facilitates word of mouth.

-1. Completing a round
+1. Completing a Round

 By using progressive disclosure (showing only what’s necessary when it’s necessary), each step per round is simple and intuitive.